ansys/pyhps/doc/source/quickstart.rst

 To reproduce the code samples provided below, you will need:

-- A running REP server, see TODO :strike:`the DPS Startup page in the ANSYS Help for detailed instructions`.
+- A running REP server, go to the `REP repository <https://github.com/ansys/rep>`_ for instructions.
 - A Python shell with ``ansys-rep-client`` installed.
 If you haven't installed it yet, please refer to the :ref:`Installation <installation>` guide.